-- During the Generation Rebidding Period which is defined from the time the Office of Interconnection posts the results of the Day-Ahead Energy Market until 1415. - Starting at 1830 (typically after the second resource commitment is completed) and up to 65 minutes prior to the start of the operating hour (T-65 min).
+- During the Generation Rebidding Period which is defined from the time the Office of Interconnection posts the results of the Day-Ahead Energy Market until 1415. - Starting at 1830 (typically after the Reliability Assessment and Commitment (RAC) Run is completed) and up to 65 minutes prior to the start of the operating hour (T-65 min).